Bug report #6448

 In addition a screendump on which is shown that Quantum GIS generates networktraffic after first loading the geometry (.shp file) and later on (after clicking Zoom to Layer) loads the .dbf file and when finished renders the geometry.

-#13 Updated by Regis Haubourg almost 12 years ago
+#13 Updated by Regis Haubourg about 12 years ago

 More info: